Shahul-ui/Inventory-Management-System/README.md

  4. User can view sales products into an inventory ---> sales.json

 ### About the Repository
- We learned about Python Basics, Data Structures, Data Handling, File Handling, .json Files, No Sql Databases.
+ We learned about Python Basics, Data Structures, Data Handling, File Handling, .json Files, No Sql Databases and so on....

 ### About me
  My name is Shahul Hameed D. i am currently studying in s.a. engineering college and i am currently enrolled in IT Department (3rd year).
 I know basic and intermediate programming languages likes Python, C, Data Structures, Java, Sql, Operating Systems, etc...